aimagelab/mammoth/README.md

 - [Semantic Residual Prompts for Continual Learning](https://arxiv.org/abs/2403.06870)
 - [CLIP with Generative Latent Replay: a Strong Baseline for Incremental Learning](https://arxiv.org/abs/2407.15793)

 Mammoth is a framework for continual learning research.
-With **more than 40 methods and 20 datasets**, it includes the most complete list competitors and benchmarks for research purposes.
+With **more than 50 methods and 20 datasets**, it includes the most complete list competitors and benchmarks for research purposes.

 The core idea of Mammoth is that it is designed to be modular, easy to extend, and - most importantly - _easy to debug_.
 Ideally, all the code necessary to run the experiments is included _in the repository_, without needing to check out other repositories or install additional packages.

 With Mammoth, nothing is set in stone.
 You can easily add new models, datasets, training strategies, or functionalities.

-## Documentation

-### Check out the official [DOCUMENTATION](https://aimagelab.github.io/mammoth/) for more information on how to use Mammoth!
+**[Check out the official DOCUMENTATION](https://aimagelab.github.io/mammoth/) for more information on how to use Mammoth!**

 <p align="center">
   <img width="112" height="112" src="docs/_static/seq_mnist.gif" alt="Sequential MNIST">